Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

             windowsUBR: <number>, // windows 10 only or null on failure
             installYear: <number>, // windows only or null on failure
-            locale: <string>, // "en" or null on failure },
+            locale: <string>, // "en" or null on failure
+            hasPrefetch: <bool>, // windows only, or null on failure
+            hasSuperfetch: <bool>, // windows only, or nul on failure },
         hdd: {
           profile: { // hdd where the profile folder is located